Litter Box Liners: Do They Actually Work or Cause More Problems?

 A few common issues tend to show up once you start using litter box liners.

 The biggest one is tearing.
-Cats that like to dig or scratch will hit the liner with their claws, and thin liners don’t last long.
+Cats that like to dig or scratch will hit the liner with their claws, and thin liners do not last long.
 Once the liner is damaged, it stops doing its job and cleanup gets more difficult.

 Another problem is shifting.
-Liners don’t always stay tight against the sides, especially after a few days of use.
+Liners do not always stay tight against the sides, especially after a few days of use.
 As the litter moves around, the liner can bunch up or sink into the box, which makes scooping harder instead of easier.

 Waste can also end up underneath the liner.
 When that happens, the whole point of using one is lost, and cleaning becomes even more frustrating.

-There’s also the cat’s reaction to consider.
-Some cats don’t like the feel or sound of a liner and will avoid the box or start going elsewhere.
+There is also the cat’s reaction to consider.
+Some cats do not like the feel or sound of a liner and will avoid the box or start going elsewhere.

-None of these issues show up on the packaging, but they’re the reason liners don’t always work as expected.
+None of these issues show up on the packaging, but they are the reason liners do not always work as expected.

 Thin liners can tear quickly, leaving litter and waste trapped underneath.